wp-plugins/404-notifier/README.txt

 = 1.3 =
 * Updated code to newest best practices.
-* Added dashboard item that lists recent 404 hits.
+* Added dashboard page that lists all 404 hits and a dashboard widget that lists recent 404 hits.
-* Added feature which will filter out post preview urls.
 * Updated the copyright info and the readme.

 = 1.2a =